On this page

 Build charts in Amplitude: the Segmentation Module's advanced features

-This article expands on the Segmentation Module material covered in the Help Center articles on adding events and user segments to Amplitude charts.
+This article expands on the Segmentation Module material covered in adding events and user segments to Amplitude charts.

 Before you begin

-First and foremost, events will not appear in any Amplitude charts until instrumentation is complete, so make sure you've got that done.
-If you haven't done so already, you'll definitely want to read our introductory article on building charts in Amplitude, which covers the material this article expands on.
-You should also familiarize yourself with our helpful list of Amplitude definitions, and read up on behavioral cohorts.
+Events don't appear in any Amplitude charts until instrumentation is complete, so make sure that's done.
+If you haven't done so already, read the introductory article on building charts in Amplitude, which covers the material this article expands on.
+Also, familiarize yourself with the list of Amplitude definitions, and read about behavioral cohorts.

 Add a list of property values

 You can include a custom list of property values instead of selecting them from the dropdown list.
-This is handy when you’re trying to include or exclude a large number of property values from your analysis.
-To do this, copy a list of comma-separated values to your clipboard and paste it into the box labeled Search or enter a value.
+This helps when you want to include or exclude a large number of property values from your analysis.
+To do this, copy a list of comma-separated values to your clipboard and paste it into the Search or enter a value box.
 Then click Select All, followed by Apply.

-For example, if you've instrumented "email" as a user property, you can paste the following string instead of selecting each value one at a time:
+For example, if you've instrumented "email" as a user property, paste the following string instead of selecting each value one at a time:

 abe@datamonster.com,bebe@datamonster.com,cece@datamonster.com,didi@datamonster.com